Keeper-Security/secrets-manager/integration/keeper_secrets_manager_ansible/ansible_galaxy/keepersecurity/keeper_secrets_manager/README.md

 # Plugins

-This is a list of action and lookup plugins.
 If you wish, you can set the collections in your task and just used the short name (ie keeper_copy)

 ```yaml
 - name: Keeper Task